BDNH Storytelling Project: On the Consequences of Policing Patient Behavior in the Hospital

 Zine Art and Design: Rommy Torrico

-In this story — offered in both zine and audio formats — a physician at a community health center challenges the policing of his patients by offering a harm reduction approach to care.
+In this story — offered in both zine and audio formats — a physician at a community health center challenges the policing of his patients by offering a harm reduction-based approach to care.

 This story is part of the Beyond Do No Harm Network’s Storytelling Media Project, which seeks to highlight and amplify the actions individual medical providers are already taking to interrupt criminalization in the context of care, in the hopes of increasing awareness of the harmful impacts of criminalization within the medical system and inspiring others to take action at multiple levels.